amantyagi9999/weather-app/README.md

 ## Troubleshooting

-* Check the Console logs for errors.
+1. Check the Console logs for errors.
-* If you're using an IDE, make sure to configure the project correctly and try running the application from the IDE.
+2. If you're using an IDE, make sure to configure the project correctly and try running the application from the IDE.

+## Trade Offs

+1. Service should be `Available` at all times.
+Accoridng to CAP Theorem I have traded choosen `Availability and Partition Tolerance` over `Consistency`.

 ## What can be improved if i had additional time on task
 1. I could have implemented `SWAGGER`/`OPENAPI` for API documentation.
 2. I could have implemented `Mockito` for unit Testing.
 3. I could have implemented `Spring Security` to secure the API based on user authentication/authorization.
 4. Currently default logging is implemented provided by spring.
-I can implement `SLF4J`/`LOG4J2`/`LOG4J` for logging using `Spring AOP`.
+I can enhance logging by using `SLF4J`/`LOG4J2`/`LOG4J` and `Spring AOP`.
-5. Current default caching is implemented provided by spring.
+5. Currently default caching is implemented provided by spring.
 I can enhance caching by using `Redis`.
 6. I can implement Input validation using `Spring Validation`.
 7. Currently using `REST TEMPLATE` to call the third party API.
 I could have implemented this using `Feign Client`.
-8.
-8.
+8. I could have implemneted `Rate Limiter` to prevent unnecessary API call from client.
+9. I could have manage `PROPERTIES` file with some different methods like using `YML Config` or mainted these API KEYS on spring cloud config server.